kubkam/Graph/README.md

     4 4 2
     5 1 3

-Every line with # will be ignored, so you can use it easly like // in C# to comment something. **Do not start ID of Nodes and Edges from 0.
-It's numbered from 1.** Number after = sign is the number of Nodes or Edges that graph contains.
+Every line with '#' sign will be ignored, so you can use it easly like // in C# to comment something. **Do not start ID of Nodes and Edges from 0.
+It's numbered from 1.** Number after '=' sign is the number of Nodes or Edges that graph contains.